Annual Fall Training, October 1, 2022

 - Book tables.
 Learning about Syrian refugee experiences.

 - Syrian Refugee Experience in Canada.
 Listening workshop.Grammar training and learning about culture transitions.

 - It’s always good to connect and meet with other ESL teachers/volunteers.

-In our opening session, Noral Woodburn, Cross-Cultural Pastor with BP Church and Director of Agape Language Centre, spoke about “Every Neighbour, Every Nation.”
-He pointed out that Statistics Canada projects, by 2036, 25 to 30 percent of the population will be foreign-born and 30 to 35 percent will belong to a visible minority group.
-Noral added, “I think the church can do something that nobody else can do.
-And that shows the love of Jesus by providing accompaniment, a sense of community, and friendship—which community agencies have a very difficult time doing.”
+In our opening session, Noral Woodburn, Cross-Cultural Pastor with Beddington Pentecostal Church and Director of Agape Language Centre, spoke about “Every Neighbour, Every Nation,” pointing out that Statistics Canada predicts that by 2036, 25 to 30 percent of the population will be foreign-born and 30 to 35 percent will belong to a visible minority group.
+Noral added, “I think the church can do something that nobody else can do—show the love of Jesus by providing accompaniment, a sense of community and friendship—which community agencies have a very difficult time doing.”